Bad habits. Ugh, we all have at least one.

 The thing about habits is that they affect all parts of our lives, not just our personal or home life.
 Habits–good and bad–impact how efficient, and ultimately, successful we are in many ways.

-Overcoming bad habits and replacing them with better, more rewarding ones can be a challenge.
-But, being aware of a change that needs to happen is the first step to establish better, more effective habits.
+The first step is being aware of a change that needs to happen to establish better, more effective habits.
+Awareness takes time and patience.

-- Replace hours of Netflix marathons for a few hours of extra needed sleep.
-On an average, we need around 7 hours of sleep for our bodies to be able to function.
+- Replace binge-watching with extra sleep.
+On average, we need around 7 hours of sleep for our bodies to function optimally.
 Sleep is so important to weight loss/maintenance, brain function and simply being happy.
+Falling asleep watching TV is a detriment to engaging a healthy sleep cycle.

-- Replace fast food with healthier, home-cooked food.
-Unless you are doing extensive research on what you are ordering from a fast food restaurant, it is very likely you can make a similar meal at home.
+- Forget fast food (at least most of the time) and eat home-cooked meals.
+Unless you are doing research on what you are ordering from a fast food restaurant, it is very likely you can make a similar meal at home.
 You are not only saving money (have you ever added up your monthly take-out expenses?), you’re saving a lot of extra calories, too.

-- Replace toxic people/ friends in your life with positive mentors.
+- Replace toxic people with positive mentors.
 This one is one of my favorites and a habit that I have adopted over the past three years.
-Being surrounded by positive and helpful people can greatly impact your outlook on many different things in your life.
+Being surrounded by positive and helpful people can significantly impact your outlook on many different things in your life.

-- Replace watching a half-hour of TV (negative news, infomercials, etc.) with a half-hour of exercise.
+- Replace doom-scrolling with a half-hour of exercise.
 You will be astonished at how much more energy you have after 30 minutes of exercise.
 The endorphins that are released will make you feel pretty great.
+Not to mention, endless scrolling on social media provides little value or enrichment.

 Now is the time to decide to change some of your habits and set realistic goals for yourself.
 But do not fret… changing poor habits does not happen overnight.
 According to research reported in this Insider article, it takes 18-254 days to break a bad habit.